prioritizr/surveyvoi/README.md

 #### Ubuntu

-The `gmp` and `mpfr` libraries need to be installed to install the *surveyvoi R* package.
+The `gmp`, `mpfr`, and `symphony` libraries need to be installed to install the *surveyvoi R* package.
 For recent versions of Ubuntu (18.04 and later), these libraries are available through official repositories.
 They can be installed using the following system commands:

-    apt-get -y update && apt-get install -y libgmp3-dev libmpfr-dev
+    apt-get -y update
+    apt-get install -y libgmp3-dev libmpfr-dev coinor-libsymphony-dev

 #### Linux

-For Unix-alikes, `gmp` (&gt;= 4.2.3) and `mpfr` (&gt;= 3.0.0) are required.
+For Unix-alikes, `gmp` (&gt;= 4.2.3), `mpfr` (&gt;= 3.0.0), and `symphony` (&gt;= 5.6.16) are required.

 #### MacOS

-The `gmp` and `mpfr` libraries need to be installed to install the *surveyvoi R* package.
+The `gmp`, `mpfr`, and `symphony` libraries need to be installed to install the *surveyvoi R* package.
 The easiest way to install these libraries is using [HomeBrew](https://brew.sh/).
-After installing HomeBrew, these libraries can be installed using the following commands in the system
+After installing HomeBrew, these libraries can be installed using the following commands in the system terminal:

-terminal:
+    brew tap coin-or-tools/coinor
+    brew install symphony
     brew install pkg-config
     brew install gmp
     brew install mpfr